Get insider access

 Best Mechanical Keyboard Switches

 Choosing the best keyboard switches boils down to your needs and preferences.
 There isn't a 'best keyboard switch' for all people and all situations.
-We've tested 101 switches and narrowed down eight recommendations for different switch feelings, different price points, and different uses.
+We've tested 101 switches and narrowed down nine recommendations for different switch feelings, different price points, and different uses.

 If you're looking for more specific 'best switches' recommendations, see our picks for the best linear switches, the best tactile switches, the best clicky switches, and the best gaming switches.